 Competitive moms and helicopter moms exist in the homeschool world.
 They seem to especially like to hang out in online forums, Facebook pages, and co-ops where they make sure everyone knows their child is the most awesome child ever and they are the best homeschool mom to ever walk the face of the earth.

 These could be bloggers, people in your church, people in your co-op, or anyone else who has determined exactly what is and is not acceptable for all homeschoolers.

 They will tell you the only acceptable way to homeschool (Charlotte Mason, Classical Conversations, radical unschooling, etc.).
-They will make clear the only way to schedule your day.
+They will make clear the superior way to schedule your day.
 They will set up detailed plans of how you should run your home and homeschool because they have it all figured out.

 Woe be unto any newbie homeschooler who dares to publicly question what they say.

-Homeschool Theological Know-it-alls
+Homeschool Theological Know-It-Alls